 Blessed people don’t take counsel from wicked people.

 Hmm.
 What would that look like today?
-Most simply, do we take counsel from those who do not bear godly fruit?
+Most simply, do you take counsel from those who do not bear godly fruit?

 Sometimes I do.
 “Well, I’m not asking advice about the Bible, but about practical matters and they are good at those.”
 Well…to a point.

 But if they are living in rebellion to God’s Word or have never submitted to it before, why am I seeking their counsel?
-Why aren’t I praying for God to send godly wisdom my way?
+Why am I not praying for God to send godly wisdom my way?